fuyuko/woocommerce-quote-product/readme.txt

 == Changelog ==
+= 0.4 =
+*Beta - second release
+*Now compatible with variation products (at base product level - not at each variation level) *Bug Fix - showing Price even when the product is a quote product in product category page.
+Now it will show the quote product text instead.

 = 0.3 =
 *Beta - first release
 *Now compatible with addon products (compatible with WooCommerce Product Add-ons plugin - tested with ver.
 2.7.4)